 Quickstart

-If you want to install it in a web view or mobile web, See the JavaScript SDK Installation Guide.
+The Channel Talk iOS SDK is a plugin facilitating the installation of real-time customer chat in applications written in Swift/Objc.
+If you're looking to install it into a web view or mobile web, please refer to the JavaScript SDK Installation Guide.

 Prerequisite